 - Nasal exam.
 Your vet will first perform an exam to look at the entrance of both nostrils for sores, foreign bodies, or masses.
 They’ll also check the nose for any swelling and determine if any area is painful.

-How to treat your dog’s runny nose at home
+Treating your dog’s runny nose at home

-Soft washcloths or warm compresses — Key word: soft!
+- Use soft washcloths or warm compresses — Key word: soft!
 Gently dab, don’t press too hard, and be sure your dog isn’t in any pain or has nasal blockages/masses beforehand.
 Your pup likely won’t be the biggest fan at first, but it can help keep their nose moisturized and free of nasal discharge buildup.

-Keep up with cleaning — Dirty food and water dishes, toys, blankets, and bones aren’t only natural irritants, they can also cause reinfection.
+- Keep up with cleaning — Dirty food and water dishes, toys, blankets, and bones aren’t only natural irritants, they can also cause reinfection.

-Quarantine if needed — We don’t want any more sick pups out there!
+- Quarantine if needed — We don’t want any more sick pups out there!